darkchiii/MusicApp-API/README.md

 ## Features

-MusicApp-API offers essential functionalities to efficiently manage a music library.
+-API offers essential functionalities to efficiently manage a music library.
 The features are organized from the most crucial to the less essential.

 ### 1. Music Library Management

-The core of MusicApp-API is its comprehensive support for managing music-related data, allowing users to perform CRUD operations on:
+The core of TuneBase-API is its comprehensive support for managing music-related data, allowing users to perform CRUD operations on:

 - **Artists**: Add, update, delete, and retrieve information about various artists in the library.
 - **Albums**: Add and manage albums associated with artists, including updating album details and removing albums.